kailash-manasarovar/statement/docs/timeline/2026/july.md

 ## Israel

+- After an interesting arrival <3 I spend a few days in Tel Aviv before heading to Jerusalem where I will stay until the end of August.
+- I stay at the Dan Panorama for two weeks, then the YMCA for four or more weeks in total.
+It's hard to keep up with these things.
+- I go to the Wall every day nearly; certainly every day I was at the YMCA I went to the Wall.

 ### All over me like scabies at the Dan Panorama Jerusalem

 - The Americans are there pretty much immediately; ice-cold women who I have no doubt would murder me in an eye-blink and really, *really*, want to.